stevepm/activerecord_associations/README.md

 ## Assignment

-Your assignment is to remove the pending from the specs one by one until you get all of the specs passing.
+Start by removing the pending from the specs one by one until you get all of the specs passing.
 The order you should approach the specs is noted in the specs.